jzhang369/PythonForKiddos/1_Introduction.md

 You will learn

 + how to feed a python
++ how to babysit a python
 + how to train a python
-+ how to experiment with a python

 ![bg right](https://www.yenersway.com/wp-content/uploads/2021/03/DSC_8033.jpg)